Boundedness of anti-canonical volumes of singular log Fano threefolds: Description of the proof

 \begin{definition} Let $(X, B)$ be an lc pair and $D\geq 0$ be a $\bQ$-Cartier $\bQ$-divisor.
 The {\it log canonical threshold} of $D$ with respect to $(X, B)$ is

-For the use of this paper, we need to consider the case when $D$ is not effective.
-Let $G$ be a $\bQ$-Cartier $\bQ$-divisor satisfying $G+B\geq 0$, The {\it generalized log canonical threshold} of $G$ with respect to $(X, B)$ is
+For the purpose of this paper, we need to consider the case when $D$ is not necessarily effective.
+Let $G$ be a $\bQ$-Cartier $\bQ$-divisor satisfying $G+B\geq 0$, The {\it unusual log canonical threshold} of $G$ with respect to $(X, B)$ is